Curriculum Considerations: What’s the Goal?

 Curriculum with a Biblical Focus

 Disclosure: This post contains affiliate links.
-If you click on an affiliate link and make a purchase, I will earn a commission (at no extra cost for you!).
+If you click on an affiliate link and make a purchase, I earn a commission (at no extra cost for you!).
+As an affiliate, and as an Amazon Associate, I earn from qualifying purchases.
 Read my full disclosure here.

 What’s the Big Deal?

 I believe the Biblical account of creation.
-Others may believe in the theory of evolution.
-Because we were not there to observe the beginning of our existence, scientific study in this arena is based on assumptions.
+Others believe in the theory of evolution.
+We were not there to observe the beginning of our existence, so scientific study is based on assumptions.
 Belief in the Biblical account requires faith.
 Belief in evolution also requires faith.
+There is no neutrality – we either take God at His word, or we don’t.
 The public schools have simply replaced one religion (God) with another religion (evolution).
-There is no neutrality.
-We either take God at His word, or we don’t.

 Recognize the Battle

 A barrage of worldly wisdom is being fed to us.
-It abounds in our television programs, movies, books, social media, and museums.
+It’s abundant in our television programs, movies, books, social media, and museums.
 Consider the egregious lie that man evolved from apes.
 This corrupts the sanctity of human life, which has been created in God’s own image.

 “ . . . in the image of God he created him; male and female he created them.”